0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 All subtrees exit roots feed into the leaves of the L1 info tree, which contains the global exit root (GER).

-The GER is the fingerprint of the information stored in all trees, and thus represents the true state of the system.
+The GER is the fingerprint of the information stored in all trees, and thus represents the global state of the system.

 <center>